-- 17. The Local Plan, in policy ST3, does not generally permit development in the open countryside outside the built-up area boundaries.
+- 16. The Local Plan, in policy ST3, does not generally permit development in the open countryside outside the built-up area boundaries.
 Instead, it seeks through policies ST6 and CP3, to make settlements within the West Sheppey Triangle the focus of development, and to steer housing to within the built-up area boundary or to allocated sites.
-The Framework, in paragraph 80, indicates that decisions should avoid the development of isolated homes in the countryside, unless particular circumstances apply, none of which pertain in this case. - 18.
-The parties agree that the area north of Plough Road, wherein the site lies, is characterised by undeveloped countryside, holiday parks and scattered dwellings.
-I saw that the site is surrounded on three sides by caravans or park homes and on the fourth side by an access road.
+The Framework, in paragraph 80, indicates that decisions should avoid the development of isolated homes in the countryside, unless particular circumstances apply, none of which pertain in this case. - 17.
+The parties agree that the area is characterised by undeveloped countryside, holiday parks and scattered dwellings.
+I saw that the site is surrounded on three sides by caravans.
 Though the location of the development would not, strictly, follow the locational policies of the development plan, in these circumstances I cannot find that the development would be isolated.
-Because of the factors above, the weight I can accord this locational conflict with the development plan is limited. - 19.
-I saw a small site shop on the access road leading to the site.
-This sold a few essential groceries.
-It would not though, to any significant degree, reduce the need for future occupiers to travel further afield for access to a wider range of services and facilities. - 20.
+Because of the factors above, the weight I can accord this locational conflict with the development plan is limited. - 18.
 The closest settlement with a range of services and facilities is Minster, around 1.9km to the west.
 It is classified in the Local Plan as an 'other urban local centre,' with a limited or variable range of services, but likely to be the focus of developments seeking to meet the needs of their own and wider needs.
-There is also a convenience shop, around 1km from the site, close to the road to Minster.
+There is also a convenience shop, around 1km from the site, close to the road to Minster. - 19.
+To the east, around 2.1km away, is Eastchurch, described in the Local Plan as a rural local service centre, and likely to serve rural populations for day-to-day services.
+Sheerness, a borough centre, is around 6km away.
+The Local Plan recognises that populations will travel to different centres for different needs.
+These are the closest settlements that could serve the needs of future occupiers. - 20.
+The roads to Minster and Eastchurch are long, and they do not have footways or streetlights for their entire lengths, making them unlikely destinations to reach by walking.
+Given the road widths and amount of traffic on these roads, cycling, for those able and inclined, appeared to me a reasonable option in both directions.